 Township of East Brunswick v.
 Transcontinental Gas Pipeline Corp., 2008 N.J.
 Super.
 Unpub.
 LEXIS 27, 2008 WL 2627688 (N.J.Super.A.D., July 7, 2008).
 Transcontinental (“Transco”) operates an interstate natural gas transmission system that runs from the southern Atlantic seaboard to New York City.
 One of its main lines, the Lower Bay Line, runs across East Brunswick and along Timber Road.
 This 42” high-pressure gas line was built in 1967.

-Nineteen shade trees were planted some time during the 1980s between the sidewalk and the curb, so that they are growing directly above the pipeline.
+Nineteen shade trees were planted sometime during the 1980s between the sidewalk and the curb so that they were growing directly above the pipeline.
 Transco knew of the existence of these shade trees because it regularly inspected and monitored the pipeline.
-Natural gas pipelines must be properly maintained and monitored because any rupture can cause serious damage.
+Natural gas pipelines must be properly maintained and monitored because any rupture can cause severe damage.
 Transco monitors the pipeline and has an extensive program for on-site inspection of the Lower Bay Line pipeline right of way.
 An inspector walks directly over the pipeline at least once a year to perform ground tests to determine if natural gas is leaking.
-The right of way is patrolled almost daily by vehicle and it is inspected once a week by air to determine if any unauthorized excavation is occurring in the area and to detect early signs of leakage.
+The right of way is patrolled almost daily by vehicle.
+It is inspected once a week by air to determine if any unauthorized excavation occurs in the area and detect early signs of leakage.

 – Tom Root